-► = Our family's favorites Y = for the youngest kids
+► A family favorite of ours.
+Y = for the youngest kids

 Even Steven And Odd Todd (level 3) (Hello Reader, Math) by Kathryn Cristaldi